How to Say “Good Luck” in French

 Meilleurs vœux

-This phrase, literally meaning “Best Wishes,” is a popular statement on greeting cards, especially during the winter holiday season.
+This phrase, which literally means “best wishes,” is a popular statement on greeting cards, especially during the winter holiday season.

-However, it can be used for a multitude of other occasions too: birthdays and graduations, weddings, new houses, new babies and just about any exciting life event.
+However, it can also be used for many other occasions—birthdays, graduations, weddings, new houses, new babies and just about any exciting life event.

 For example: